 A day trade is when an investor purchases a financial instrument and sells it on the same calendar day.
 The idea is to take advantage of intraday price movements in an attempt to generate significant short-term profits.

 Day traders are known for making large trades, often on margins that provide leverage.
 This is because small price movements on large, leveraged positions can lead to significant returns.

 Benefits of Day Trading

-In addition to potentially enormous profits, day trading has many benefits for those rare individuals who can manage their emotions and withstand the inherent pressures:
+Day trading has many benefits for those rare individuals who can manage their emotions and withstand the inherent pressures of day trading:

 - Independence.
 Many day traders are self-employed, working by themselves and answerable to no one.
 They are true entrepreneurs living by their wits and, hopefully, reaping the benefits of their own decisions.

 - Euphoria.
-There are few events that can match the emotional high that comes with a huge profit earned solely by the efforts of a single person.
+There are few events that can match the emotional high that comes with a huge profit earned solely through your own efforts and a bit of good luck.